-Employee Name: Employe ee ID#: Initial Date: Section 1: Initial Intake Meetin ng Using information gathered du ring fact-finding, the pro ofessional growth consulta nt (PGC) will • Explain the intake meeting p rocess • Review performance concern ns • Share identified underperfor mance competency(ies) ☐ Commitment to Students ☐ Knowledge of Job Professionalism ☐ Interpersonal ☐ Communication Organization ☐ Problem Solving • Present the options available to the employee (employ yee will have three workin g days to make a decision).
-Employee initial s: Date: Section 2: Final Intake Mo eetina tions available to the em Performance Improvement Proces f underperformance.
-The employ 1.
-Participate in Peer Assistance and Review (P AR) program.
-2. Participate in the 9 0-Day Special Evaluation.
-(Employee retains grievand ce rights.) usly held position at whic nt at a lower pay grade ar • vailable.
-(This choice may result ir 4.
-Resign. - · - for performance reasons, unless t t supported by a majority vote of t Note: If the employee does not of Evaluation. choose one of the options above, they will automatic ally participate in the 90-Day Spec Section 3: Required signat tures: By signing this form, I verify the to abide by the option that I ha • options available to me.
-I t understand each option, and I agr Employee Name (PRI NT) E mployee Signature Date PGC Name (PRINT SPGC Signature Date A confidential copy of this docu ument is sent to OHRD- -director of performance e valuation and compliance, admin trator/supervisor, PGC, SEIU Local 500 president, and employee.
+Employee Name: Employe ee ID#: Initial Date: Section 1: Initial Intake Meeting Using information gathered during fact-finding, the professional growth consultant (PGC) will ofessional growth consulta .nt (PGC) Will • Explain the intake meeting pr Review performance concern Share identified underperformance • Share identified underperform - v D. Door Committee of Process ☐ Commitment to Students ☐ Knowledge of Job □ Professionalism ☐ Interpersonal ☐ Communication Organization ☐ Problem Solving • Present the options available to the employee (employ yee will have three workin g days to make a decision).
+Employee initial S: Date: The PGC has explained the opt has chosen the following option 1.
+Participate in Peer A 2.
+Participate in the 90 3.
+Return to a previous voluntary placement of the PGC has explained at the PGC has explained the option of the PGC has explained the option of the PGC has explained the option of the PGC has explained at t ing, the documentation sions available to the emple by initialing it: Assistance and Review (P. D-Day Special Evaluation. asly held position at which at a lower pay grade and PAR process waives their in the state of the state AR) program.
+(Employee retains grievance) they were successful, if and salary reduction.)
+Performance Improvement Process. f underperformance.
+The employee rights.) vailable.
+(This choice may result in a for performance reasons, unless the t supported by a majority vote of the Note: If the employee does not c Evaluation. hoose one of the options above, they will automatic ally participate in the 90-Day Special Section 3: Required signat ures: By signing this form, I verify that to abide by the option that I have • options available to me.
+I understand each option, and I agree Employee Name (PRII NT) E mployee Signature Date PGC Name (PRINT) ) SPGC Signature Date A confidential copy of this docum nent is sent to OHRD, adr ninistrator/supervisor, SEI U Local 500 president, and employee.

-November 2013
+November 2017